cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 sony.sources:github=false
 ```

-Setting either value to anthing but 'false' will result in that provider being activated.
+Setting either value to anything but 'false' will result in that provider being activated.
 Please note that disabling will disable the ability to use custom thing types for your devices.

 ### Sony Support pages